-Improvements to the exterior of your home and yard, other than normal planting and landscaping, are generally subject to approval by the SCHOA Board of Directors.
+Improvements to the exterior of your home and yard, other than normal planting and landscaping, may be subject to approval by the SCHOA Board of Directors.
 If you are unsure as to whether a project requires SCHOA approval, please contact the Managing Agent.
 We ask that you inform the board if you're undertaking projects such as:

 - Projects that involve excavation, grading or retaining walls (earth moving requires board approval)

 - Alterations to the existing home structure